rppicomidi/midi2usbhost/C-Code/README.md

 to reference MIDI devices.
 Also, the TinyUSB MIDI Host API changed some function names and removed the device string functionality.

+As an additional feature, this project now supports the Adafruit Feather RP2040 with USB A host board.

 ## Set up your build environment
 Sections 2 and 3 of the [Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
 describes how to set up your build environment for working using Microsoft